michaelpq/michaelpq.github.io/_posts/2015-02-13-postgres-9-5-feature-highlight-pglz-compression-libpqcommon.markdown

     Michael Paquier, reviewed by me.

-Compared to previous versions of PGLZ, its dependency on the varlena header has been removed, and its compression and decompression routines have been reworked as follows:
+So, this makes PGLZ things available in the common library libpqcommon.
+Compared to previous versions of PGLZ, its dependency on the varlena header has been removed, and its compression and decompression routines have been reworked as
+follows:

     extern int32 pglz_compress(const char *source, int32 slen, char *dest,
                                const PGLZ_Strategy *strategy);